SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Introduction

 More recently, MetaSeg~\cite{kang2024metaseg} introduced a new and efficient self-attention module called Channel Reduction Attention (CRA), which simplifies the channel dimensions of the query and key into a single dimension per head within the self-attention process.
 However, this approach does not effectively facilitate interaction among the various feature representations.
-Feedformer~\cite{shim2023feedformer} adopts a strategy of utilizing features directly as queries, rather than relying on class-specific learnable queries.
-U-MixFormer~\cite{yeom2023u} adaptively incorporates multi-stage features as keys and values within its specialized mix-attention module.
+FeedFormer~\cite{shim2023feedformer} uses features directly as queries, rather than relying on class-specific learnable queries.
+U-MixFormer~\cite{yeom2025u} adaptively incorporates multi-stage features as keys and values within its specialized mix-attention module.
 MacFormer~\cite{xu2024macformer} introduces a mutual agent cross-attention mechanism to enhance bidirectional feature interaction.
-Additionally, it proposes detailed enhancement in the frequency domain, achieving notable results.
+Additionally, it proposes detailed enhancements in the frequency domain, achieving notable results.
 Despite the advancements offered by these attention blocks, they do not adequately consider the importance of local information.
 As demonstrated by models such as Metaformer~\cite{yu2022metaformer}, CMT~\cite{guo2022cmt}, SMT~\cite{lin2023scale}, and XCiT~\cite{ali2021xcit}, convolution methods are more effective than Transformers in capturing local features.
 Therefore, it is crucial to integrate local perception capabilities into the model alongside global attention mechanisms.

-Based on the above observations and considerations, and in pursuit of a balance between efficiency and performance, we propose a novel Cross-Layer Block that consists of the designed cross-attention module called \textit{Strip Cross-Attention (SCA)} and a \textit{Local Perception Module (LPM)}.
-Specifically, SCA is responsible for managing global long-range context dependencies, while LPM focuses on extracting local feature information.
-This combination achieves a better trade-off between efficiency and effectiveness (Fig.~\ref{vs} shows some comparisons).
-In summary, the main contributions of our method are summarized as follows. \begin{enumerate}
+Based on the above observations and aiming to achieve a balance between efficiency and performance, we propose a novel Cross-Layer Block (CLB) comprising a \textit{Strip Cross-Attention (SCA)} module and a \textit{Local Perception Module (LPM)}.
+Specifically, the SCA module captures global long-range context dependencies by employing a low-rank strategy to compress the channel dimensions of the query and key for lightweight computation, while retaining the full value dimension to maintain dense token connectivity.
+This approach effectively balances global attention modeling with manageable computational complexity.
+Meanwhile, the LPM leverages the local perception capability of convolution, enhanced with channel attention, to extract and retain fine-grained local details.
+This design achieves a better trade-off between efficiency and effectiveness, as illustrated in Fig.~\ref{vs}.
+In summary, the main contributions of our method are as follows: \begin{enumerate}

 \item We present an innovative and robust transformer-decoder architecture designed for efficient semantic segmentation.
 Building on U-Net's strengths in capturing and transmitting hierarchical features, our approach uniquely utilizes lateral connections from the transformer encoder as query features.